SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-13-aurorae-borealium.md

 sun-stuff in spiral waves that will soon reach Earth and tell us all kinds of things about solar physics.

-Oh, and if we're lucky it'll take down our comsats and electrical power distribution grid.
+Oh, and if we're lucky it'll _only_ take down our comsats and electrical power distribution grid.
 (Back in the 60s, people used to worry about accidental nuclear launches.
 Fortunately, all that stuff is (a) smaller now, and (b) hardened appropriately.)